-Use our winter car maintenance checklist to keep yourself safe in ice and snow.
+If you're unsure how to do that, use our handy winter car maintenance checklist to help keep yourself safe in rain, ice, frost and snow.

 Easy As Hack

-Make sure you always have enough screen wash in your car, as not only is it dangerous to have an empty screen washer bottle, it’s illegal too.
+Make sure you always have enough screen wash in your car, as not only it is dangerous to have an empty screen wash bottle, but you could also face a fine and three penalty points for driving a vehicle in a dangerous condition.1

 At a glance